sohamadchule/RAG-Med-Assistant/README.md

 Response Generation – The gemini LLM uses the retrieved context to generate an accurate medical response.

+Automated New Data Ingestion – A background job checks extra_inputs.txt every few minutes, adds new Q&A pairs by creating embeddings and updating the med_data table, then clears the file automatically.

 ---

 ## 🖼️ Some Screenshots of Output :